netZoo/netZoo.github.io/content/ZooAnimals/panda/_index.md

 ---
-title: PANDA
+title: PANDA & co
 weight: 6
 chapter: true
 ---

-# PANDA and similar methods
+# PANDA & co

-### A link to the zoo animals and their papers.
+### PANDA and similar methods that use the same computational backend